divyanshu02raj/Email-Formalizer-using-Generative-AI/README.md

 1. Enter an informal sentence into the text input field on the Streamlit app.
 2. The system will generate a formal email based on the provided input, displaying it below the input field.
 3. You can use the generated email to refine and send as your formal communication.
+4. You can then copy, edit, or send the generated email as your formal communication.

 Example:
 - **Input:** "Hey, can you send me the report?"